matthewmolinar/syllabus-scanner/README.md

 ```
 KEY=OURKEYWITHNOQUOTES
 ```
 Okay, now that's done!
 We're almost ready to dive in.
-You're probably wondering about ```novelica/```
+But wait . .
+You're probably wondering about ```novelica/``` This is where I keep the live build running.
+But more specifically, it's a file with ** a repository **.